lemonboston/android-data-access-arch/README.md

 when it's not needed.
 A Service also has more guarantees from the system that while it is running it won't be killed, which can be useful for some use-cases.
+(Note: It is also possible to simply use a singleton instead of the Service.
+That removes some complexity.)

 - - - - -